-For children who do not meet milestones, referrals may be made to another provider for diagnostic or corrective treatment.
-Referrals may be made to PT, OT, or speech or to school-based centers, or to mental health professionals depending on what milestones were not met.
+For children who do not meet milestones, referrals may be made to a provider for diagnostic or corrective treatment.
+Referrals may be made to PT, OT, speech, to school-based centers, or to mental health professionals depending on what milestones were not met.
+One example of a referral may be to a qualified mental health professional for a CMDE for possible eligibility for EIDBI.
+Referrals are not required to access these services if completed by an in-network provider.
 Members may also be referred back to the county for assistance in coordinating needed services.
+South Country ensures access to services and works with in and out of network providers to meet member need in the area of early screening, diagnosis, and treatment of Autism and other developmental conditions.
+South Country follows the DHS fee schedule and continues to work with DHS and other health plans in the development and implementation of new services, such as EIDBI, to treat our members.